Skip to navigation Skip to content

 If carers use the Manage income and assets online service to notify employment income paid in a foreign currency, they will be advised to contact Services Australia.

-Before assisted reporting is completed, genuine attempts must be made to transition customers to report via self-service options, unless an exception applies.
+Before assisted reporting is completed, Service Officers must make genuine attempts to transition customers to report through self-service options, unless an exception applies.

 When applying the 25 hour rule, consider: